Forever Evil: Forever Evil: A.R.G.U.S.

-Col. Steve Trevor awakes at the remains of the A.R.G.U.S. headquarters in Washington, D.C and learns from his secretary Etta Candy that the headquarters' destruction was caused by a massive spike in energy around Dr. Light's body and that A.R.G.U.S. and its agents have been completely exposed.
+Col. Steve Trevor awakes at the remains of the A.R.G.U.S. headquarters in Washington, D.C., and learns from his secretary Etta Candy that the headquarters' destruction was caused by a massive spike in energy around Doctor Light's body and that A.R.G.U.S. and its agents have been completely exposed.
 After seeing the Crime Syndicate's broadcast, Trevor learns that the President is in danger, who has a backup key that would assist in A.R.G.U.S. regaining their assets.
 Trevor goes to the White House, where he encounters Shadow Thief, Deathstroke and Copperhead.
 Trevor is able to reach the President and escape the Secret Society's attack, returning to A.R.G.U.S.' headquarters with him.
 Trevor uses the President's key to open the Green Room, to keep the President and Candy safe, and heads to the Wonder Room, which he has filled with mementos of his past relationship with Wonder Woman.
 There, he finds the Delphi mirror and the Morai that reside within it, and strikes a deal with them to locate the missing Justice League members.
-After trading his memories of his time with Wonder Woman, the Morai teleport Trevor to Dr. Martin Stein's cabin, where Killer Frost has arrived.
-Both reveal they need Dr. Stein's help to find and help Firestorm, as Stein created the protocols that make the Firestorm fusion possible.
-Stein reveals that the matrix, if not found, will get overloaded and explode, causing a second Big Bang.
-Elsewhere within the Green Room, Candy begins investigating about the founding of A.R.G.U.S., and Dr. Light appears in Los Angeles and is found by people known as the Crimson Men.
-Secret Society members try to get in contact with Killer Frost, and use their communication coins to find her location at Dr. Stein's cabin.
-Dr. Stein takes Trevor and Killer Frost to his secret, off the grid, basement, where he uses his teleportation devices to transport them to A.R.G.U.S.'
+After trading his memories of his time with Wonder Woman, the Morai teleport Trevor to Martin Stein's cabin, where Killer Frost has arrived.
+Both reveal they need Stein's help to find and help Firestorm, as Stein created the protocols that make the Firestorm fusion possible.
+Stein reveals that the matrix, if not found, will overload and explode, causing a second Big Bang.
+Elsewhere within the Green Room, Candy begins investigating about the founding of A.R.G.U.S., and Light appears in Los Angeles and is found by people known as the Crimson Men.
+Secret Society members try to get in contact with Killer Frost, and use their communication coins to find her location at Stein's cabin.
+Stein takes Trevor and Killer Frost to his secret, off the grid, basement, where he uses his teleportation devices to transport them to A.R.G.U.S.'
 Detroit station, known as "The Circus".
 Inside, they encounter fellow A.R.G.U.S. agents, who allow Trevor to talk to one of their prisoners, Psi, in hopes of seeing if she could psychologically disrupt the Firestorm matrix to free the Justice League.
 When Psi touches him however, Trevor realizes that he needs Wonder Woman's lasso of truth, which is in the possession of the Cheetah.
 In the Green Room, the President and "Mr. Green" discuss a promotion with Candy.
 Killer Frost, who is weakening due to Firestorm's disappearance, helps Trevor locate the Cheetah; however, they are attacked by her menagerie and captured.
 Cheetah uses the lasso on Trevor, only for Trevor to gain control, noting how the lasso will choose to be controlled by the purer heart.
-Elsewhere, the Crimson Men take Dr. Light to their secret location, and promise to make him human again, in exchange for information on Trevor.
-Dr. Light heads to Trevor's location following Cheetah's defeat to kill him.
-Trevor and Killer Frost fight Dr. Light, with Trevor using the lasso on him, to force him to teleport away.
+Elsewhere, the Crimson Men take Light to their secret location, and promise to make him human again, in exchange for information on Trevor.
+Light heads to Trevor's location following Cheetah's defeat to kill him.
+Trevor and Killer Frost fight Light, with Trevor using the lasso on him, to force him to teleport away.
 Martian Manhunter contacts Trevor to have him come help save the Justice League.
 Elsewhere, in the Green Room, "Mr. Green" reveals the history of A.R.G.U.S., and reveals to be a member of the Crimson Men, looking to reshape A.R.G.U.S. through Trevor and Candy.